May 7, 2025

 - Tail risk: Rare, devastating events (aka "Black Swans," coined by Nassim Nicholas Taleb in his book The Black Swan, 2007).

-- Suppose four equally possible outcomes: 2, 4, 6, and 8.
-The expected value is 5, yet 5 isn't a possible outcome.
-Relying strictly on expected values can lead investors astray, especially when catastrophic risks lurk.
+- Consider four equally possible outcomes: +20%, +30%, +40%, and -50%.
+The expected value is +10%, yet +10% isn't a possible outcome and there’s a 1 in 4 chance of -50%.
+Relying strictly on expected values can lead investors astray, especially when the risk of capitulation lurks.

-Wise investors understand that a high expected value isn't enough if it includes scenarios you simply can't accept, like the risk of total ruin.
-Sometimes slightly lower returns with greater safety represent a smarter choice.
+Wise investors understand that a high expected value isn't enough if it includes scenarios with unacceptable outcomes, like the risk of total ruin or forced selling.
+Sometimes lower returns with greater ‘safety’ represent a smarter choice.
+However, there are also many scenarios when higher returns and higher volatility represent a better choice, especially when the risk of capitulation is properly managed.

 The Counterintuitive Nature of Risk